 IFAI Celebrates 10 Years of Service to Indian Country

-American Indian and Alaska Native (AI/AN) farms make up 3% of all farms in the United States.
-The market value of agricultural products sold by AI/AN producers reached $3.5 Billion in 2017.
+The market value of agricultural products sold by AI/AN producers reached $6.1 Billion* in 2022.

 Our mission is to enhance the health and wellness of tribal communities by advancing healthy food systems, diversified economic development, and cultural food traditions.